 No recognition or value of talent

 This point is a continuation of the last one, but I had to put it separately.
-Just like enough time is not allotted for creating ideas, talent is not recognized in advertising agencies and growth opportunities have reduced.
+Just like enough time is not allotted for creating ideas, talent is not recognized in advertising agencies and growth opportunities have also reduced.

 Most junior copywriters or designers are not valued for their contribution the way they were in the 1960s.
 The most talented copywriters eventually move to brand side of the business for more money and recognition.
 And copywriters in agencies have become replaceable.

 Creative people now prefer working freelance rather than agencies.
 They know they’ll get due credit from their clients and can build themselves a fortune.